Highlands County is named for the highlands located in the county.

 Contractor: George Sebring and E L Hainz of Sebring Real Estate Company

 Description: The building faces northwest and is a two story buff and red colored brick and concrete structure.
-The rectangular shaped building is located on spacious landscaped grounds in the center of Sebring to the north of the courthouse.
+The rectangular shaped building is located in the center of Sebring to the north of the courthouse.
 The first story has shops and the second story has double windows.
 The roof line is flat.
 The second story of the building served as the county courthouse from 1923 to 1927.

 See: The 10th Judicial District includes Hardee County and Polk County.